 GE Speedtronic gas turbine controls are used to control and manage gas turbine generators in power plants and industrial applications.
 These control systems are essential for ensuring the safe and efficient operation of gas turbines, which are widely used for mechanical drive applications, and other industrial processes.

-Functionality: Speedtronic control systems are designed to monitor and control various aspects of gas turbine operation, including speed, temperature, pressure, and fuel flow.
+Functionality: GE Speedtronic control systems are designed to monitor and control various aspects of gas turbine operation, including speed, temperature, pressure, and fuel flow.
 They provide real-time data on the performance of the turbine and allow operators to make adjustments to optimize efficiency and reliability.

 Protection: One of the critical functions of Speedtronic systems is to protect the gas turbine from operating conditions that could lead to damage or unsafe operation.
 They continuously monitor parameters and will trip the turbine if any parameters exceed safe limits.